metasong/iam-data/documents/Angular DI_168.md

 The @Optional decorator tells Angular to continue when it can't find the dependency.
 Angular sets the injection parameter to null instead.

-The @Host decorator stops the upward search at the host component. he host component is typically the component requesting the dependency.
+The @Host decorator stops the upward search at the host component. the host component is typically the component requesting the dependency.
 But when this component is projected into a parent component, that parent component becomes the host.
 The next example covers this second case.

 ## Aliased class providers